Xavi1995/n8n_execution_report/README.md

 ### 2. Modify the "get_execution_info" HTTP Request node in the workflow

-- Set this configuration in the HTTP Request node
+- Set this configuration in "get_execution_info" node

   #### - URL: